adilGhaffarDev/Leaderboard/README.md

-Leaderboard server with flask and pandas framework.
+Leaderboard server with flask and PostgreSQL.